Why Ankara, Not İstanbul, is the Capital of Turkey?

 The railway’s role in making Ankara the capital was also significant, especially during the Turkish War of Independence.
 At the time, a key railway line extended to the city, providing a vital link to Istanbul and other strategic locations.
 This connection was crucial during the war, as it allowed Mustafa Kemal Atatürk and his forces to communicate, transport supplies, and move troops efficiently.
 The railway helped Ankara serve as a logistical center for the nationalist movement.

-After the Turkish War of Independence, in the early years of the republic, Ankara’s railway system was expanded, transforming the city into a transportation hub, further solidifying its importance as the new capital and facilitating economic and administrative growth.
+In the early years of the republic, after the Turkish War of Independence, Ankara’s railway system was expanded, transforming the city into a transportation hub, further solidifying its importance as the new capital, and facilitating economic and administrative growth.

 Ankara (capital of Turkey) Railway Station on July 5, 1921